DidactHQ/didact-docs/docs/getting-started/quickstart/write-a-flow.md

 For the moment, let's not worry about the `IFlowExecutionContext` argument - we will come back to this in the Core Concepts and Guides.

-Congratulations, you now have a fully-prepared Flow!
+Congratulations, you just wrote your first Flow!